-These rituals can be simple and brief, or elaborate and take quite a long time.
-They can unconscious, and elements can seem unimportant until you see they are all part of the picture of getting to the goal of indulging the addiction.
+These rituals can be brief and straightforward or elaborate and take quite a long time.
+They can be unconscious, and elements can seem unimportant until you see they are all part of the picture of getting to the goal of indulging the addiction.

-There might be the arrangements for being alone, such as staying up late.
-There is the collection of necessary elements, sometimes half concealed even from ourselves.
+There might be arrangements for being alone, such as staying up late.
+But, then, there is the collection of necessary elements, sometimes half-concealed even from ourselves.
 The alcoholic tells himself she is “just getting wine for my tomato sauce.”
 The pornography addict is “just checking email.”

-Surprisingly, this preparation is a huge part of the desired effect.
+Surprisingly, this preparation is a massive part of the desired effect.
 Think of the preparatory rituals you might go through with a harmless pleasure like enjoying a favorite meal.
-Maybe you look for a recipe online, and then shop for the ingredients.
+Maybe you look for a recipe online and then shop for the ingredients.
 Or you look for a good restaurant.
 In either case, anticipation is half the pleasure.

-This leads to the third stage, surrendering to the urge, what those in recovery call “acting out.”
+This leads to the third stage, surrendering to the urge, which those in recovery call “acting out.”
 Sometimes this can be quick, as with smoking cocaine.
-Sometimes it can be a long drawn out process, as with porn users who spend hours looking for the perfect image.
-In any event, it ends with the moment of comfort and pleasure, or at least relief.
+Sometimes it can be a long, drawn-out process, like porn users who spend hours looking for the perfect image.
+In any event, it ends with a moment of comfort and pleasure or at least relief.

 Gradually, though, uncomfortable feelings come.
 Maybe it is guilt and shame over our inability to stop the habit.
-Or disgust over the waste of time, or betrayal of our values.
-The hollow sense that what we just did was empty of meaning or real satisfaction.
+Or disgust over the waste of time or betrayal of our values.
+The hollow sense that what we just did was empty of meaning or absolute satisfaction.

 At the very least, the stress or other unwanted feelings we wanted to escape inevitably come back.
 And so we are set up to re-triggered back into the cycle again.

-The only way we can stop such a habit is to get out of the cycle before we indulge.
-That means we can: Disrupt the Cycle
+The only way to stop such a habit is to get out of the cycle before indulging.
+That means we can: Disrupt the Cycle.

-- Notice the unwanted feelings at the outset and doing something constructive to move out of them.
-This is obviously the healthiest choice and can be learned.
-Similarly, we can also get support to heal any underlying emotional pain that might be driving these feelings.
+- Notice the unwanted feelings at the outset and do something constructive to move out of them.
+This is the healthiest choice and can be learned.
+Similarly, we can also get support to heal any underlying emotional pain driving these feelings.